genesiscommunitysuccess/docs/docs/03_server/07_consolidator/01_introduction.md

 ````

-The consolidator can receive either a Trade or a List of Trades and returns a List of TradeDetail.
-The consolidation process would be the following:
+The consolidator can receive either a Trade or a List of Trades; it returns a List of TradeDetail.
+The consolidation process is:

 <table>
 <tr><th>Trade List (Runtime) </th><th></th><th>TradeDetail List (Runtime)</th></tr>